Skip navigation

 What is law?

 A law degree aims to give an academic knowledge of legal theory.
-Law refers to the rules, regulations, and parameters that a government or state enforces with the view to keeping citizens safe.
+Law refers to the rules, regulations, and parameters that a government or state enforces with the view to keep citizens safe.
 Law also deals with justice and punishment.
 When you study law in the UK, you’ll develop a broad understanding of public and criminal law.
 A law degree will give you a good understanding of legal issues and how they are managed in the UK.
 Depending on your degree, you’ll learn about topics such as human rights, property, the environment, mental health practice, family law and civil matters.

-An Undergraduate or Master’s in law can give you the skills needed to go on to become a barrister, lawyer, or solicitor, but that’s not the only thing you can do with a law degree.
+An Undergraduate or Masters in law can give you the skills needed to go on to become a barrister, lawyer, or solicitor, but that’s not the only thing you can do with a law degree.
 The skills a law degree provides are far-reaching and would benefit any career path that requires logical thinking, good communication and analytical skills.

 What subjects do I need to study law at university?